-The Haggadah says that we eat this sandwich to remember the almost-completely different sandwich that was eaten during the Temple period.
-It seems strange to eat this paltry sandwich, compared to the (very artisinal sounding) smoked meat and horseradish sandwich that was part a product of the sacrificial rites.
+We eat this to remember the almost-completely different sandwich that was eaten during the Temple period.
+It seems strange to eat this paltry sandwich, compared to the (very artisinal sounding) smoked meat and horseradish sandwich that was a product of the sacrificial rites.

 As we eat this odd sandwich, which gives way to our proper meal, let's give thanks for the nurturing, sustaining legacies that can become our new rituals.